bonkmachines/ctrl-arduino/docs/multiplexers.md

 - S0, S1, S2, and S3 are address selection pins used to specify which input channel to connect to the output.
 - SIG - the signal input/output pin

+Now hook up the components according to the figure below.

+![Multiplexer schematic](assets/multiplexer_breadboard.png)

 As your circuit grows in complexity, adding a decoupling capacitor across the VCC and GND pins becomes increasingly important.
 This capacitor serves to stabilize the voltage supply, reduce noise, and improve overall performance and reliability.
 In this case you could start with a 100 nF capacitor.
 Put it as close as possible to the VCC and GND pin of the multiplexer.
 If that is not enough you can go up to something like 1 µF (if you are dealing with a very noisy system).
 Note that going up in capacitance comes with trade-offs such as increased component size, cost, and potential impact on circuit response time.

-Ok, enough with the talk, hook up the components according to the figure below, and next have a look at the example code.

-![Multiplexer schematic](assets/multiplexer_breadboard.png)

 ***